JonmarCorpuz/Writeups/TryHackMe CTF Writeups/Agent Sudo (Easy).md

 root@agent-sudo:~# whoami
 root
 ```
-46. `find / -type f -name "root*" 2>/dev/null`
+49. `find / -type f -name "root*" 2>/dev/null` to search for any file within the entire file system ("/") starting with "root" and display the path for any matching files while suppressing any error messages that may occur to the /dev/null file during the search
-47. `cat {ROOT FILE PATH}` to display the contents of the root text file onto our terminal, which ended up containing the root flag for this challenge
+50. `cat {ROOT FILE PATH}` to display the contents of the root text file onto our terminal, which ended up containing the root flag for this challenge
 ```bash
 root@agent-sudo:~# find / -type f -name "root*" 2>/dev/null
 /lib/recovery-mode/options/root